Blog Post

 Set boundaries.
 Define how many founders you can mentor at a time, how often you meet, and what topics you cover.
 Boundaries protect your time and improve your quality.
 Understanding the typical advisor time commitment helps set realistic expectations.

 The startup ecosystem needs more experienced operators willing to share what they know.
-If that is you, the infrastructure exists to make your mentorship effective, measurable, and valued.
+If that's you, the infrastructure exists to make your mentorship effective, measurable, and valued.

 The infrastructure exists.
 Build your mentor profile on Startup Science and get matched with founders who need the specific experience you have.